All News

 A substantial effort in suicide prevention across the state will be led by a partnership between the University of Alabama and the Alabama Department of Mental Health.
 UA’s VitAL program and ADMH received support from the federal Substance Abuse and Mental Health Services Administration to implement Project Zero Suicide in Alabama.
 The initiative will include extensive […]

-A determined group of students at the University of Alabama is taking full advantage of a second opportunity at a project that could see their hard work launch into space after the last attempt ended in disappointment.
-NASA greenlit a small satellite being built by students in UASPACE to hitch a ride on a rocket to the […]
+A group of students at The University of Alabama are taking advantage of a second opportunity that could see their work launch into space.

-The successful integration of The University of Alabama that began on June 11, 1963, opened doors not only to two Black students, but for decades of progress toward becoming an inclusive campus.
-This past academic year, UA saw record enrollment of students of ethnic and racial minorities including an all-time high of 4,344 Black students. […]
+The successful integration of The University of Alabama opened doors for decades of progress toward becoming an inclusive campus.

-In an effort to promote awareness of brain injury and brain health, the University of Alabama will host more than 300 football student-athletes from state high schools March 31, as part of Brain Injury Awareness Month.
-Organized by faculty members in the colleges of Human Environmental Sciences as well as Arts and Sciences and in […]
+In an effort to promote awareness of brain injury and health, The University of Alabama will host more than 300 football student-athletes.

-TUSCALOOSA, Ala. — With expertise and experience in multidisciplinary data analytics, The University of Alabama has been tapped to spearhead a regional center to help communities across the Southeast combat the opioid crisis.
-The Southeast Regional Drug Data Research Center is supported with $3.5 million in funding from the United States Department of Justice’s Bureau of Justice […]
+The University of Alabama has been tapped to spearhead a regional center to help communities across the Southeast combat the opioid crisis.

 A graduate of the University of Alabama is aboard the International Space Station (ISS) about 250 miles above the Earth after successfully piloting a SpaceX craft.
 In his first flight to space, Bob Hines, a NASA astronaut, was responsible for vehicle performance and systems on its journey to the ISS and is now part of a science expedition mission.
 Originally from Harrisburg, Pennsylvania, Hines earned […]

-TUSCALOOSA, Ala. – Alabama’s economy could see stellar growth in 2022 as the state and country continue reopening commerce in the wake of the global coronavirus pandemic, according to researchers at The University of Alabama.
-Pitfalls remain with the unknown behavior of the virus and continued pandemic-related supply chain bottlenecks, labor shortages and rising prices. […]
+Alabama’s economy could see stellar growth in 2022 as the state and country continue reopening commerce in the wake of the pandemic.

 Research at the University of Alabama (UA) continues to grow, recording the eighth straight year of record external funding for projects that expand knowledge and spark innovation.
 In fiscal 2021, sponsored awards totaled $171 million, a 1.6% increase over the previous year.
 UA received 814 sponsored awards, a nearly 19% jump from fiscal 2020.
 Sponsored awards include […]